Language User Profiles

 The profiles do not describe individuals, and any individual might fit different profiles in different circumstances.
 At any rate, the profiles are flexible: for example, an individual may shift between profiles in depending on the situation, and fit a completely different profile when using another language.
 The profiles are not meant for categorising individuals but for recognising different learner types for discussing and improving language issues.

-Temporary visitors are often surprised at how much Finnish one needs in Finland.
+Short-term residents are often surprised at how much Finnish one needs in Finland.
 They are also unaware of how useful even beginner-level language can be in their everyday lives.
 The importance of Finnish language for work and leisure may have been underplayed during recruitment.
 Failure to understand the language around them adds to their feelings of exclusion and weakens their sense of belonging.
 Knowing Finnish may be important for career advancement also in primarily English-language workplaces.

 - Starting at recruitment, provide a realistic view of the significance of Finnish.